Half a century after her death, her work toward a cleaner environment still resonates.

 In the 21st century, we know a lot about the dangers of pesticides.
 We haven't stopped using them altogether, but we've become more mindful of them, especially as they affect our food.
 Lists of the "dirty dozen" foods most likely to transmit environmental poisons into our bodies circulate around the Internet and parents' groups, and more and more, we seek out organic foods to avoid chemical contamination.
-We think twice before spraying our own gardens, and we seek out natural insect repellents, especially to use on our children.
+We think twice before spraying our own gardens, and we look for natural insect repellents, especially to use on our children.

 But there was a time, not so long ago, when pesticides were considered a magnificent technological advance, allowing us to live without the annoyance of bugs, grow bigger and stronger crops, and prevent insect-borne diseases.

 Rachel Carson changed all that.

 Her 1962 book "Silent Spring" sounded the alarm about pesticide use, connecting it to the deaths of animals and birds, and even humans.
 Chemical companies, she claimed, knew of the dangers of these pesticides, but didn't share that information with the public, touting their products as miraculous technology that was nothing but beneficial.
 She advocated for much more responsible use of pesticides, especially the then-common DDT.